Review of Hiking the 700km+ Baekdudaegan Ridge Trail Challenge in South Korea

 There are two big differences between the bus hiking cultures for the 100 Mountain Challenge and the Baekdudaegan Ridge Trail Challenge.

-1. The hiking group arrangement makes it so that you are more likely to encounter the same people repeatedly, so even going solo you don’t feel as alone.
+1. The hiking group arrangement makes it so that you are more likely to encounter people you will come to know, so even going solo you don’t feel as alone.

-2. With the Baekdudaegan, you are in the middle of no-where half the time, so there are no restaurants to eat at or its in some old lady’s living room which I guess is a restaurant.
-So often people end up preparing food and eating together at the end of the hike next to the bus.
-It tends to be that you are given 6-11 hours to complete a hike, and if you finish early, it leaves you time to get changed, relax and eat and drink.
-It can turn into quite a production – multiple bottles of soju, makgollie, beer, ramen, and snacks etc. Each hiking group does it a bit differently, but the ‘extra’ nature of the set up remains the same.
-Having seen but never participated in a Baekdudagean hiking club which have their own personal bus, they take it to the next extreme with massive food and drink selections (with the two+ liter soju bottles).
+2. With the Baekdudaegan, you are in the middle of no-where half the time, so there are no restaurants to eat at.
+People end up preparing food and eating together at the end of the hike next to the bus.
+It tends to be that you are given 5-8 hours to complete a hike, and if you finish early, it leaves you time to get changed, relax and eat & drink.
+It can turn into quite a production – multiple bottles of soju, makgollie, and beer & ramen, snacks etc. Each group does it a bit differently, but the ‘extra’ nature of the set up remains the same.
+Having seen but never participated in the hiking clubs which have their own private bus, they take it to the next extreme with massive food and drink selections.
+It’s not uncommon to see them clacking those massive jugs of soho.
 It’s quite a scene.
-[Hiking club = a club with a couple dozen members with their own website vs Hiking company’s group = a company that arranges buses to different places, you can sign up for a spot on the bus and the ‘group’ designates a certain order/ schedule to the trips].
+[Hiking club = a club with a couple dozen members which you have to apply to join and typically they have their own website vs Hiking company’s group = a company that arranges buses to different places, you can sign up for a spot on the bus and the ‘group’ designates a certain order/ schedule to the trips]

 (3) It’s actually in nature